 Close reading passages can be great for a weekly homework assignment.
 They are differentiated so students get the level of reading difficulty they need while still practicing the same skills as everyone else in the class.
 One passage would work for an entire week.
 That way, students can work on it throughout the week and have it to turn in on Friday.
 (Monday: 1st read + questions, Tuesday: 2nd read + questions, Wednesday: 3rd read + coloring, Thursday: Writing prompt, Friday: Hand it in) They cover skills that have been repeated throughout grades 3-6 while exposing students to some skills that they may be seen at a later time or grade level.

 Holidays were always a struggle for me because I always wanted to do something fun for the holiday but still needed to cover content.
 A lot of times, students didn’t even know the meaning behind many of the holidays throughout the year and how they came about.
 There are holiday versions of the close reading passages with mystery pictures that are perfect for incorporating and learning about the holiday all while practicing many important ELA standards.
 PLUS, the kids LOVE it.
 They really make for a fun way of celebrating holidays without much effort from you…just print and go!
 All you need are pencils and something to color with.
-Click here to check out my close reading holiday bundle.
+Click here to check out my close reading holiday bundle or check them all out by clicking here.

 Need a no stress activity to print and leave for a sub?
 We all know it can be a struggle of what to leave for a sub…you don’t want to leave something new because you may have to reteach it anyway.
 You don’t want to just leave busy work because you still want your students practicing and learning.
 Close reading passages are perfect for a sub because you know your students will be reading and practicing important skills AND they LOVE them because they have something I have found that students LOVE…mystery pictures!
 My students would do anything for a mystery picture activity…even read a passage more multiple times.
 Substitutes will love them because students will be behaved and busy!